-Attention: Precertification is required for all hospital admissions except for medical emergency and maternity admissions.
+Attention: Precertification is required for all hospital admissions except for medical emergency services, maternity admissions, and as required by Federal law.
 You can find more information about this in the Medical Necessity and Precertification section of this booklet.

-SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS First 365 days of care during each confinement in a general hospital or psychiatric specialty hospital (combined in-network and out-of-network) 100% of the allowed amount, no deductible, subject to a \$350 per day copayment beginning with the 1st through the 6th 50% of the allowed amount, subject to a \$1,200 deductible per admission

-SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS Days of confinement in a general hospital or psychiatric specialty hospital outcoding bound the 255 day benefit 80% of the allowed amount, subject to the calendar year deductible 50% of the allowed amount, subject to the calendar year deductible extending beyond the 365-day benefit maximum Exception: Benefits for days exceeding 365 days for mental health and substance abuse admissions will be the same as the benefits shown above for the first 365 days Exception: Benefits for days exceeding 365 days for mental health and substance abuse admissions will be the same as the benefits shown above for the first 365 days
+SERVICE OR SUPPLY IN-NETWORK PLAN PAYS OUT-OF-NETWORK PLAN PAYS First 365 days of care during each confinement in a general hospital or psychiatric specialty hospital (combined in-network and out-of-network) 100% of the allowed amount, no deductible, subject to a \$350 per day copayment beginning with the 1st through the 6th day 50% of the allowed amount, subject to a \$1,200 deductible per admission Days of confinement in a general hospital or psychiatric specialty hospital 80% of the allowed amount, subject to the calendar year deductible 50% of the allowed amount, subject to the calendar year deductible extending beyond the 365-day benefit maximum Exception: Benefits for days exceeding 365 days for mental health and substance abuse admissions will be the same as the benefits shown above for the first 365 days Exception: Benefits for days exceeding 365 days for mental health and substance abuse admissions will be the same as the benefits shown above for the first 365 days